QabiEj/ApacheServerOnStaticIP/README.md

 1. Clone the repository.
 2. Set up a local development server with PHP (like XAMPP, WAMP, or MAMP).
 3. Import the database to your MySQL server.
-4. Update the `classes/Database.html` file with your own database connection information and the config.html file with your PayPal client ID and secret and the return and cancel URLs for PayPal, in case if you want to make it yours.
+4. Update the `classes/Database.php` file with your own database connection information and the config.php file with your PayPal client ID and secret and the return and cancel URLs for PayPal, in case if you want to make it yours.
 5. Run the `composer require league/omnipay omnipay/paypal` command to set up the PayPal integration.
 6. Run the website on your local development server.